Arise in Glory

 Isaiah's use of linguistic style is certainly challenging.
 It has historically led to much debate.
 The different times and settings written about, as well as changes in emotion and tone raise issues of concern.
 A reality of life skeptics must grip is that all of us go through paths over the course of time that affect our circumstances, influencing our emotions and ways we communicate.
 Isaiah was no different.
 God used him in a magnificent way.
 Though challenging, if you allow his writings to speak to your heart, they will draw you to God.

 For, truly, God's way is to challenge us!
-The issue of the authenticity of Isaiah's writings has, therefore, led to continuing debate between Jews and Christians; as well as between traditional sects of Jews and Messianic Jews who claim belief in Jesus Christ as the Messiah.
+The issue of the authenticity of Isaiah's writings has, therefore, led to continuing debate between Jews and Christians; as well as between traditional sects of Jews and Messianic Jews who claim belief in Jesus Christ as the Lord.

-How then, can we believe that Isaiah's writings truly point to Jesus Christ as the Messiah?
+How then, can we believe that Isaiah's writings truly point to Jesus Christ as the Lord?
 How can we believe the Bible Scriptures, and justify Isaiah as a primary source of Christian and Messianic prophecy?
 Part of the issue revolves around language discussing the coming of the Messiah.

 Traditional Jewish thought retains the matter of the coming of the Messiah as depicted by many of Isaiah's prophecies.
 Christians and Messianic Jews, however, see two types of Messianic comings, or advents.
 Those who believe Jesus came as the Messiah see first, the more than 100 Old Testament Scripture passages graphically illustrating how the Messiah would come and be treated, and how Jesus in fact did fulfill them.
 Secondly, they acknowledge Scriptures pointing to a second coming.
 One obvious one is in Isaiah 11.
 See how this unfolds starting with v.11: